Inkjin Tattoo Guides

 How much does a first tattoo cost?

-Most first tattoos cost between €60 and €350 depending on size, detail, and the artist s experience level.
-Small single-needle designs may start around €60 to €100, while a detailed piece the size of your palm could run €200 to €350.
-Always budget for a tip of 15 to 20 percent.
+Most first tattoos land between €60 and €350.
+Small single-needle designs start around €60 to €100, while a detailed piece the size of your palm could run €200 to €350.
+Budget an extra 15 to 20 percent for a tip — your artist will remember you for it.

 How do I choose the right tattoo artist for my first tattoo?